 Market research companies like Survey Junkie are a simple way to get paid for your opinion.
-Swag Bucks is another site that pays for doing things you're probably doing online anyway.
+Inbox Dollars is another site that pays for doing things you're probably doing online anyway.
 Things like searching the web, watching videos and visiting websites.

 Of course, you won't be able to retire by doing online surveys and sites like these don't make BS claims like Cash4Clickz... but if you've never made money online before, they can be a good place to start.